Song thrush: Description

 The song thrush (as represented by the nominate subspecies T. p. philomelos) is 20 to 23.5 cm in length and weighs 50 to 107 g.
 The sexes are similar, with plain brown backs and neatly black-spotted cream or yellow-buff underparts, becoming paler on the belly.
 The underwing is warm yellow, the bill is yellowish and the legs and feet are pink.
 The upperparts of this species become colder in tone from west to east across the breeding range from Sweden to Siberia.
 The juvenile resembles the adult, but has buff or orange streaks on the back and wing coverts.

 The most similar European thrush species is the redwing (T. iliacus), but that bird has a strong white supercilium, red flanks, and shows a red underwing in flight.
 The mistle thrush (T. viscivorus) is much larger and has white tail corners, and the Chinese thrush (T. mupinensis), although much more similar in plumage, has black face markings and does not overlap in range.

 The song thrush has a short, sharp tsip call, replaced on migration by a thin high seep, similar to the redwing's call but shorter.
 The alarm call is a chook-chook becoming shorter and more strident with increasing danger.
 The male's song, given from trees, rooftops or other elevated perches, is a loud clear run of musical phrases, repeated two to four times, filip filip filip codidio codidio quitquiquit tittit tittit tereret tereret tereret, and interspersed with grating notes and mimicry.
 It is given mainly from February to June by the Outer Hebridean race, but from November to July by the more widespread subspecies.
 For its weight, this species has one of the loudest bird calls.

-An individual male may have a repertoire of more than 100 phrases, many copied from its parents and neighbouring birds.
-Mimicry may include the imitation of man-made items like telephones, and the song thrush will also repeat the calls of captive birds, including exotics such as the white-faced whistling duck.
+An individual male may have a repertoire of more than 100 phrases, many of which are copied from its parents and neighbouring birds.
+Mimicry may include imitating human-made technology like telephones, and the song thrush will also repeat the calls of captive birds, including exotic species such as the white-faced whistling duck.